canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 ### Benefits
 #### Collaboration to Lower Development Costs
 Distributing code as OSS allows others to join in on the development effort, making a project a joint effort amongst multiple companies, public sector workers, and individual volunteers.
 Companies regularly invest a share of resources to participate in OSS projects.
 When collaborating to develop new features or creating a new project built on existing OSS, a company or organization also leverages all the work that collaborators have previously invested.
-If distributing modifications as OSS, prior work can even include code and libraries under hereditary licences (which a company or organization can only ever distribute if its project is OSS as well).
+If distributing modifications as OSS, prior work can even include code and libraries under reciprocal licences (which a company or organization can only ever distribute if its project is OSS as well).

 #### Long-term Feasibility
 Releasing software as OSS to encourage others to collaborate on it can also help ensure the viability of a project into the future.
 For example, an organization or company may develop a software tool with a fixed and limited research and development budget.
 For the project to continue and grow, the participation of other collaborators is necessary.